joshshep/pi-approx/README.md

-# PP1 README #
+# PP5 README #

-To run the entire program run
+To run the program for the two experiments there are two make targets:
 ```
-make watch_run_all
+make accuracy
 ```

-then print out all of the results with
 ```
-cat slurm*
+make speedup
 ```
-assuming there were no slurm .out files already in the directory